Stress Management in Dubai - psychologist Diana Tutschek

 In terms of acute stress (over hours, short-term), both higher levels of glutamate and augmented glutamate receptors could promote adaptive responses to stress and enhanced cognitive processes, facilitating classical conditioning, working memory and associative learning.
 Adaptive responses refer to a biologically ‘tuned’ system allowing survival and thriving in a constantly changing environment.

-Long-term or chronic stress-induced elevations of cortisol may become a pathophysiological mechanism causing various critical alterations.
-These changes have been observed in the brains of people with stress-related psychiatric illnesses, such as anxiety disorders and depression.
+Long-term or chronic stress-induced cortisol elevations may become a pathophysiological mechanism causing various critical alterations.
+These changes have been observed in the brains of people with stress-related psychiatric illnesses, such as anxiety disorders and depression, leading to mental health struggles, relationship problems and other difficulties.
 In addition, chronic cortisol release weakens the immune system by diverting responses away from anti-inflammatory processes to instant needs.
 As a result, our immune system is impaired, leading to getting colds, catching the flu and other infections.
-This highlights that cortisol is essential for immune response and other critical systems but in the right amounts.
+This highlights that cortisol is essential for immune response and other critical systems but only in the right amounts.

 Resolving difficulties that cause stress at home and work is often a challenge.
-Moreover, it is sometimes impossible without the professional guidance of a counsellor or stress-management coach to develop proper coping strategies or even change your lifestyle.
+Moreover, it is sometimes impossible without the professional guidance of a counsellor, psychotherapist or stress-management coach to develop proper coping strategies or even change your lifestyle.
 But it is worth the effort.
-Preventing chronic stress keeps cortisol levels fine-tuned, contributing to a strong immune system, good sleep, motivation, metabolism, memory and decreased pain sensitivity.
-These factors are crucial for preventing illness and maintaining a pleasurable life.
+Preventing chronic stress keeps cortisol levels fine-tuned, leading to a strong immune system, good sleep, motivation, improved metabolism and memory and reduced pain sensitivity.
+These factors are crucial to prevent illness and to maintain a pleasurable life.

 HPA Axis Image by brgfx on Freepik